petervdpas/GiGot/docs/design/structured-sync-api.md

 ### 10.4 Schema validation on commit

+**Descoped.** Server-side schema validation would couple GiGot to Formidable's field-type model; that coupling is explicitly rejected.
-**F2 territory.** F1 does not validate record shape against the template.
-The uniform rule in §10.3 treats unknown `data.*` keys the same as known ones, so extra keys survive a merge harmlessly.
-F2 adds:
+The template is Formidable's contract with the client, not with the server.
+Corrupt records are caught at render time on the client, not at commit time on the server.
+The uniform rule in §10.3 treats unknown `data.*` keys the same as known ones, so extraneous keys survive a merge harmlessly.

-1. `meta.template` names an existing `templates/<name>.yaml` in the
-   target version.
-Missing ⇒ 422.
-2. Every `data.*` key appears in the template's `fields[]`.
-Extraneous keys ⇒ configurable (warn vs reject).
-3. Each field's value matches its declared type's coarse shape.

-Deferring validation keeps F1 independent of template parsing — the merge does not need to load the template at all.

 ### 10.5 Referential integrity for image fields